 Accepting compensation from the person at fault can also get your claim thrown out.
 Why will your insurance provider cover your expenses when you've already received money from the accident?

-What to Do When You Get Your Car Insurance Claim Denied
+What to Do When the Car Insurance Company Denies Your Claim

-If the denial is not reversed and you have enough evidence to dispute the rejection, you can escalate your claim to the Insurance Commission, which is in charge of overseeing insurance companies in the Philippines.
+If the denial is not reversed and you have enough evidence to dispute the rejection, you can escalate your claim to the Insurance Commission (IC), which regulates and supervises insurance companies in the Philippines.

 Final Thoughts